Students react to SCOTUS gay marriage ruling

 Student advocates on the stairs of the Supreme Court responded to today’s close 5-4 decision which made same-sex marriage legal in all fifty states.

-Thousands attended to advocate their views on marriage and family in anticipation of the Court’s opinion on Obergefell v Hodges.
+Throngs attended to advocate their views on marriage and family in anticipation of the Court’s opinion on Obergefell v Hodges.
 Some chanted “Equality Now!” while others sang hymns at the peaceful demonstrations.
 As the decision became known, a huge number from the crowd cheered.

 A large number of same-sex marriage advocates gathered in front of a group of young pro-traditional marriage demonstrators a short time before the ruling, blocking them from view.